yaruchyo/telegram_bot_blueprint/README.md

 ## Description

-This project implements a Telegram bot that leverages the Gemini language model for generating responses to user input.
-It utilizes FastAPI as a web framework for handling webhook requests from Telegram.
-The bot is designed to be configurable for both development and production environments, using environment variables for sensitive information like API keys and tokens.
+This project implements a Telegram bot that integrates with the Gemini language model to generate responses to user input.
+It uses FastAPI to handle Telegram webhook requests.
+The bot is designed to be configurable for both development and production environments, utilizing environment variables for sensitive information like API keys and tokens.

+To obtain the necessary credentials:

+*   **Gemini API Key:**  Visit [https://aistudio.google.com/](https://aistudio.google.com/) to generate your Gemini API key.
+*   **Telegram Bot Token:** Use [BotFather](https://t.me/BotFather) on Telegram to create your bot and obtain its token.

 ## Features